zowe/community/Education/Zowe101ApiUsers/readme.md

 **Personas:** Junior zOS Application Developer, Senior zOS Application Developer, Hybrid Developer, Junior SRE

 **Environments:** zOS System with Zowe installed, It’s probably possible to find a solution in the cloud.

+## Structure of the course

+What are the APIs?
+Where do I learn more about Zowe and MF APIs?